Living in Kings Beach: Complete Guide to Caloundra's Premier Coastal Suburb

 Frankly, if you're planning to commute to Brisbane five days a week, Kings Beach will wear you down within eighteen months.
 The residents who make it work long-term are either working locally, running remote businesses, or commuting two to three days a week at most.
 Maroochydore's emerging CBD, about 25 kilometres north, is a more realistic daily commute target and is increasingly where Kings Beach residents are finding professional employment as the Sunshine Coast economy matures.

 Local transport within Caloundra is functional but not exceptional.
 The Sunshine Coast's bus network connects Kings Beach to Caloundra's town centre, Kawana, and Maroochydore, but frequencies drop off sharply after 7pm and on weekends.
-If you're a household that can manage with one car, it's doable — but it requires planning.
+If you're a household that can manage with one car, it's doable — but you'll need to plan around timetables rather than spontaneity.